HridayPatel22/AI-Gym-Rep-Tracker/README.md

 <img width="476" alt="pose_detection(1)" src="https://github.com/user-attachments/assets/699291a2-3067-44f6-ac9c-dfdd2fc1d0b9">

 ## Project Description
 The AI Gym Rep Tracker is an application that utilizes AI-powered pose estimation to enhance your workout experience.
-By leveraging MediaPipe and Python, this project detects and analyzes various exercise poses in real-time from your webcam feed.
+By leveraging MediaPipe and NumPy, this project detects and analyzes various exercise poses in real-time from your webcam feed.
 The tool provides immediate feedback on exercise performance by calculating joint angles to determine the stage you are in your exercise and tracking repetitions, which are then rendered on the screen using OpenCV.

 ## Problem
 Many gym-goers, including myself, know that tracking exercise performance and maintaining proper form can be difficult, especially during complex movements such as bicep curls or deadlifts.
 Manual counting of repetitions during your sets is prone to error, and ensuring that you have the correct exercise form while tracking how many reps you have left can be a pain.
 As a result, this can often lead to inefficient workouts and stress over missing out on the optimal amount of reps per exercise.
 This tool solves the need for automatated rep counting with high accuracy as well as allowing users to monitor progress in real-time.